btelwy/awesome-romhacking/README.md

 ### Graphics Editors
 * [Crystal Tile 2](https://www.romhacking.net/utilities/818) - Contains many tools for DS hacking, but is also helpful as a general tile editor. 🪟
 ### Translation
-* [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2) - A "general purpose game translation project manager" for making fan translations.
+* [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2) - A "general purpose game translation project manager" for making fan translations. 🐧🍎🪟

 ## Assembly (ASM) Languages
-* [Reversing: Secrets of Reverse Engineering](https://github.com/btelwy/awesome-romhacking/blob/main/Media/Eldad%20Eilam%20-%20Reversing%20-%20Secrets%20of%20Reverse%20Engineering.pdf) - A book about practices, strategies, and rationale for reverse engineering.
 ### 6502
 *Used by the NES.*
 ### 65816